jonnicholson94/jonnicholson94/README.md

 - kanby - React, MongoDB, Node.js, Jest
 - lemio - React, MongoDB, Node.js, Swift
 - la passion - HTML, CSS, Vanilla JavaScript
-- blockpool - React, Go
+- blockpool web - React, Go
+- blockpool app - Swift

 Kanby, Lemio and Blockpool are all hosted with [Vercel](https://vercel.com) and use serverless functions through them instead of a traditional backend setup.
 I've loved using serverless functions - they're easy to get going, scalable and fast, without all the hassle of creating a full backend.